AY2324S2-CS2113-T11-1/tp/docs/DeveloperGuide.md

     - Overview:
       - The `ExerciseBank` class stores a collection of static string constants for initialisation.
     - Attributes:
       - `INIT_ARM_EXERCISES` : A public static array of `String` storing arm exercises, along with the exercise name, sets and reps to be done.
-(Omitted from Class Diagram)
       - `INIT_CHEST_EXERCISES`: A public static array of `String` storing chest exercises, along with the exercise name, sets and reps to be done.
-(Omitted from Class Diagram)
       - `INIT_ABS_EXERCISES`: A public static array of `String` storing abs exercises, along with the exercise name, sets and reps to be done.
-(Omitted from Class Diagram)
       - `INIT_BACK_EXERCISES`: A public static array of `String` storing back exercises, along with the exercise name, sets and reps to be done.
-(Omitted from Class Diagram)
       - `INIT_LEGS_EXERCISES`: A public static array of `String` storing leg exercises, along with the exercise name, sets and reps to be done.
-(Omitted from Class Diagram)
     - UML Notes:
       - Used exclusively by `ExerciseList`.
 - `ExerciseGoalList` Class